tvdboom/ATOM/docs_sources/user_guide/data_cleaning.md

 There are many data cleaning steps that are useful to perform on any dataset before modelling.
 These are general rules that apply almost on every use-case and every task.
-The [Cleaner](../../API/data_cleaning/cleaner) class is a convenient tool to apply such steps.
-It can be accessed from atom through the [clean](../../API/ATOM/atomclassifier/#clean) method.
+The [Cleaner][] class is a convenient tool to apply such steps.
+It can be accessed from atom through the [clean][atomclassifier-clean] method.
 Use the class' parameters to choose which transformations to perform.
 The available steps are:

 * Drop columns with specific data types.
 * Strip categorical features from white spaces.